ishworrsubedii/automatic_number_plate_detection_recognition-traffic_light_violation/README.md

 ## Objectives

-- To Automate the process of number plate detection and recognition
+- To Automate the process of number plate detection and recognition.
-- To Automate the process of traffic light violation detection
+- To Automate the process of traffic light violation detection.
-- To Monitor the recognition of the number plate and traffic light violation detection in real time and store the data in the database for future reference and further analysis.
+- To Monitor the recognition of the number plate and traffic light violation detection in real time and store the data. in the database for future reference and further analysis.
 - To provide a user-friendly interface for the user to interact with the system.
 - To monitor the images of number plate recognitions and traffic light violations in real time.